mattcarlotta/ssdtGen/README.md

 --------------------------------------------------------------------------------------------------------------

 **Special notes:
 DSDT ACPI tables must be vanilla(1).
-If any devices are renamed, forget it about it.
+If any devices are renamed, forget about it.
 Won't work.

+* This script (as of now) only supports x99 systems.
+* You will need to already have Xcode installed.
+* This script will also install MaciASL and IASL if they're missing (so, don't panic if you see a bunch of text flying by as it attempts to install both programs)
+* S.I.P. must be disabled for IASL to compile to usr/bin
+* This script is in beta testing.
+If you don't want to test something experimental, DO-NOT-USE-IT!
+* If a SSDT-xxxx.aml fails to compile, then it won't be saved.
+Check the terminal output for errors.

 1.)
 XHCI must be named XHC via config.plist DSDT patch (recommended to install USBInjectAll.kext + XHCI-x99-injector.kext with a custom SSDT-UAIC.aml):
 - <a href="https://www.tonymacx86.com/threads/guide-creating-a-custom-ssdt-for-usbinjectall-kext.211311/">Rehabman's Guide for Creating a Custom SSDT for USBInjectAll.kext</a>